manhtoan2211/AdsModule/README.md

 # AperoModuleAds
-This is SDK ads by [Apero](https://apero.vn/).
+This is SDK ads by.
 It has built in some sdk for easy use like
 - Admob
 - MAX Mediation(Applovin)
 - Google Billing